 Range options are also distinguished by their final payoff.
 The final payoff of range exotic options is determined as the spread between maximum and minimum prices of the underlying asset during the lifetime of the options.

-Thank you for reading CFI’s guide to exotic options.
-CFI is the official provider of the global Financial Modeling & Valuation Analyst (FMVA)™ certification program, designed to help anyone become a world-class financial analyst.
+Thank you for reading CFI’s guide on Exotic Options.
 To keep advancing your career, the additional resources below will be useful: